In This Article

 However, we do have a few tips for making your microfeathered brows last as long as possible.
 First, Sperling tells us to stay out of direct sunlight or shield ourselves from the sun with a hat and SPF 30+.
 "It's important to keep all semi-permanent makeup protected from the sun to help maintain the integrity of the hair-like strokes.
 Sun exposure can cause the ink to fade and 'bleed' under the skin, giving it a blurred look," says Streicher.
 She also alerts to avoid products that contain alpha-hydroxy acids (AHAs) or chemical peels, as these acids will fade the pigment color.

 The Final Takeaway

-It's no surprise how microfeathering is having this huge success.
+It's no surprise that microfeathering is having this huge success.
 This form of cosmetic tattooing gives this dream of a natural feathered brow without much compromise.
 It is ideal for those who are generally content with the brow shape and are looking for overall fullness and symmetry.
-It's exactly for those who love the less-is-more concept.
+It's precisely for those who love the less-is-more concept.